We want to be the trusted leader in our sector.

 He serves on the Board of Trustees at De Young and Legion of Honor museums in San Francisco.

-Gim Huay holds an MBA from Stanford University, graduating as an Arjay Miller Scholar.
-She also has a master’s in Engineering (Distinction) and Bachelor of Arts (First Class) from Cambridge University.
+Gim Huay holds an MBA from Stanford University, graduating in the top 10% of the class as an Arjay Miller Scholar.
+She has a Masters in Engineering (Distinction) and Bachelor of Arts (First Class) from Cambridge University.
+She was selected an Eisenhower fellow in 2015.

 Prabhu Pingali is Professor and Director of the Tata-Cornell Agriculture and Nutrition Initiative at Cornell University and Full Professor in Applied Economics.